rda0/ldif-git-backup/README.md

 Any other configuration section names can be used to specify sets of configurations to be used with the option `-c <section_name>`.

-The example configuration [ldif-git-backup.conf](ldif-git-backup.conf) contains some example named configuration sections and explanations. ldif-git-backup uses the `configparser` paython module with extended interpolation enabled.
+The example configuration [ldif-git-backup.conf](ldif-git-backup.conf) contains some example named configuration sections and explanations. ldif-git-backup uses the `configparser` python module with extended interpolation enabled.
 See [python docs](https://docs.python.org/3/library/configparser.html) for more details on how to use this syntax.
 To use the example named configurations, use the following parameters.

 To backup the `slapd` configuration using `slapcat` subprocess: